Still have questions? Drop us a line!

 FNSB Public Libraries received an invitation to join in late 2017 that would coincide with UAF’s migration to the consortium.
 Since FNSB libraries were in an existing consortium agreement with UAF for its Integrated Library System that was ending June 30, 2018, it made sense to move to the ALC with UAF in order to continue receiving the cost saving benefits of belonging to a consortium.

-The new catalog is very similar to our current catalog, but it has the ability to search in all member libraries’ catalogs at the same time if the user chooses to do so.
+The catalog has the ability to search in all member libraries’ catalogs at the same time if the user chooses to do so.
 When searching, if an item is found to be in a library other than Noel Wien or North Pole Branch, the user will have the option to place a hold on the item.
 Placing a hold will notify the owning library to send it here to Fairbanks for pick-up.
 The requester will be notified when the item is waiting for them.

 - This sounds like interlibrary loan – is it the same?